Arrest without warrant

 - once a suspect is brought to a police station.

 A strip search may be conducted (ss 3ZH–3ZI Crimes Act (Cth)):

-- once a suspect is arrested and brought to a police station, if police reasonably believe the suspect is carrying either some evidence, other than forensic Relevant or important.
-For example, material evidence is something that helps to prove an argument in a criminal case., in relation to an indictable offence or some ‘seizable item’;
+- once a suspect is arrested and brought to a police station, if police reasonably believe the suspect is carrying either some evidence, other than forensic material, in relation to an indictable offence or some ‘seizable item’;

 - the police officer suspects on reasonable grounds a strip search is required to recover the item or evidence; and